PSyGrid object

 the final profile of star 2

-Again you can check for the contents of the components with dtype.names, e.g.
+Again, you can check for the contents of the individual runs with dtype.names, e.g.

 myrun = mygrid[0]